A taxonomy of categories for relations: A taxonomy of the enriched context

 These inequalities act on orthogonal components, and thus hold for a large number of constructions.
 As partly shown later, they hold for bicategories of spans and cospans and coproduct on $\mathbf{Set}$, sometimes with an equality~\cite{Bruni2003}.

 The overloaded choice of the symbols $\Delta_X$ and $\cobang_X$ is by no means by chance.
-Indeed, the following property holds.

-\begin{myproposition} Every cartesian bicategory $\mC$ is oplax cocartesian. \begin{proof} First, notice that $\mC$ is a cogs-monoidal category.
-Indeed, observe that all the equations that $\Delta_X$ and $\cobang_X$ have to satisfy follow from the fact that the right adjoint is unique and from the right adjoint inequalities in Definition \ref{def_cartesian_bicategory}, see also \cite[Rem.
+\begin{myproposition} Every cartesian bicategory $\mC$ is oplax cocartesian. \end{myproposition} \begin{proof} First, note that $\mC$ is a cogs-monoidal category.
+Indeed, all the equations that $\Delta_X$ and $\cobang_X$ have to satisfy follow from the fact that the right adjoint is unique and from the right adjoint inequalities in Definition \ref{def_cartesian_bicategory}, see also \cite[Rem.
 1.3]{CARBONI198711}.
-The two inequalities required in the definition of oplax cocartesian category can be easily proved as follows: for every arrow $f:X\to Y$ \ctikzfig{oplax_cocart_prop_1} where the first and the last inequality follow by the properties of right adjoints, while the second one follows from oplax cartesianity.
-Similarly, for every arrow $f:X\to Y$ \ctikzfig{oplax_cocart_prop_2} \end{proof} \end{myproposition}
+The two inequalities in the definition of oplax cocartesian category can be proved as follows: for every arrow $f:X\to Y$ \ctikzfig{oplax_cocart_prop_1} where the first and the last inequality follow by the properties of right adjoints, while the second one follows from oplax cartesianity.
+Similarly, for every arrow $f:X\to Y$ \ctikzfig{oplax_cocart_prop_2} \qedhere \end{proof}

-We can then sum up the relationship between cartesian bicategories and the gs-monoidal framework.
+We sum up the relationship between bicategories and the gs-monoidal framework.

 \begin{mycorollary} Cartesian bicategories correspond exactly to posetal oplax bicartesian categories that are lax special and lax connected and satisfy \ctikzfig{cart_bicat_mezzo} \end{mycorollary} \begin{proof} The proposition above implies that a cartesian bicategory is an oplax bicartesian category, see Definition~\ref{def oplax cartesian cat}.
-Now, Remark~\ref{laxbialg} ensure that an oplax bicartesian category is also lax algebraic, hence the rightmost axiom on the bottom of Definition~\ref{def_cartesian_bicategory} holds.
+Now, Remark~\ref{laxbialg} ensures that an oplax bicartesian category is also lax algebraic, hence the rightmost axiom on the bottom of Definition~\ref{def_cartesian_bicategory} holds.
 Then, being lax special and lax connected, see Example~\ref{laxSpecial}, the additional requirement ensures the correspondence with the remaining inequalities holding for cartesian bicategories. \end{proof}

 \begin{mydefinition} A \textbf{bicategory of bialgebras} is a cartesian bicategory that is also a bialgebraic category. \end{mydefinition}